 Once the onions are cooked, store them in an airtight container for up to 2 days.

-If you have raw onions, store them in an airtight container ideally up to 2 days.
+If you have raw onions, store them in an airtight glass container, ideally for up to a day.
+Remember that onions absorb odors and chemicals, so try and keep them in glass rather than plastic.

-Start by heating up a pan with a tablespoon of avocado oil over medium heat, place the fajitas on the pan and reheat for 1-2 minutes.
+Start by heating up a pan with a teaspoon of avocado oil over medium heat.
+Place the fajitas on the pan and reheat for 30 seconds to a minute.

 How To Cut Onions For Fajitas (Step-by-Step)